 We were first introduced to Star Defender 3 a short time ago, but it has already become one of our favorites.
 This spectacular space shooter by Awem Studio really has quite a bit going for it, and if you happen to be a fan of games similar to Space Invaders then this title will definitely whet your gaming appetite.

 In Star Defender 3, you'll come up against wave after wave of alien enemies, but you also have a very large arsenal of weapons to fend them off.
+All in all, this is a thrilling action-packed game well worth the $0.99 price tag.
 Read More

 Osmos HD, by Hemisphere Games, made its jump to the Android Market in late January, and brought with it some insanely relaxing gameplay.
 It was previously available on computer and iDevices, so you may have played it before it became available on Android.
 However, if you haven't played it already, the concept is ridiculously simple, but oh-so awesome.

 Basically, you control a tiny little lifeform called a 'mote', and aim to consume or avoid being consumed by other 'motes.'
 It may sound odd, and way too simple to be fun, but that's just not the case.
+The game is relaxing, captivating, and has hypnotizing graphics and soundtracks.
 Read More